 Rorie’s curious-but-cautious approach to life made walking along a country path with her an exercise in mindfulness.
 A hundred paces might take her thirty or more minutes because she had to inspect every grass poll and every blade of grass in every grass poll.
 She would sniff it and if it smelled appetising, she would take a bite If it tasted good, she would eat it.
 We had to stop so that she could look closely at every butterfly fluttering by, at every bee gathering pollen in a flower, at every bird building a nest in a tree…and then we had to pause so that she could reflect on each of these new experiences.
 We certainly were going nowhere fast.
 And if a tractor should come by!
 The ever-so-patient neighbouring farmers eventually realised that they had to stop each time they drove past Rorie so that she could inspect their tractors – especially if the tractor had a piece of equipment attached that Rorie did not recognise.
 (Which was quite interesting to me too, I always wondered what all the different bits and pieces were for – now I know.)

 The reason why I mentioned Rorie’s intrepid forays into the French countryside, is because it was while walking Rorie that I first started practising walking meditation.
-Never having enough minutes in the day, I thought that I might as well see if I can use our time together more effectively and combine the walk with a bit of meditation.
+Never having enough minutes in the day, I thought that I might as well see if I could use our time together more effectively and combine the walk with a bit of meditation.
 This was when I found out that it is not only possible to walk and meditate at the same time, but that walking meditation is a widely practised meditation technique and that there was a lot of information available online about how to go about it.

 From A to Zen: A Guide to Walking Meditation